sonar-perl/sonar-perl/README.md

 You should see the perl-sample-project on your SonarQube dashboard.

-## Install into your SonarQube
+## Installing into your SonarQube

 At the moment the plugin has not been published yet.
-In order to test it in your SoarQube installation, you need to build the project with a `./gradlew sonar-perl-plugin:build` and copy the resulting jar file `sonar-perl-plugin/build/sonar-perl-plugin-0.1.4.jar` into the plugins dir of your sonar installation (should be sth. like `/opt/sonarqube/extensions/plugins/`)
+In order to test it in your SoarQube installation, you can create the plugin jar with a `./gradlew sonar-perl-plugin:jar` and copy the resulting file `sonar-perl-plugin/build/sonar-perl-plugin-0.1.4.jar` into the plugins directory of your sonar installation (should be something like `/opt/sonarqube/extensions/plugins/`)

+## Building all from source

+Running a full build includes creation of the plugin-jar and a docker image containing SonarQube and the current plugin.
+This is achieved by running `./gradlew build`.
+Note that you need to have a local docker daemon running for this.

 ## Next steps